azimuth-cloud/azimuth-config/docs/configuration/01-prerequisites.md

 !!! tip

     If you do not have much SSD capacity, consider having multiple volume types and limiting access to the SSD-backed volume type to Kubernetes instances only.
+Alternatively, look at the section on [etcd Configuration for Management Cluster](./03-kubernetes-config.md#etcd-configuration-for-management-cluster).

 ### OpenStack project quotas